Position: Head Coach (10th year)

+Position: Head Coach (10th year)**

+>

-Phone (760) 757-2121 ext.
+> Phone (760) 757-2121 ext.
 6242

-Coach Conahan has been a part of the MiraCosta Basketball family for fifteen years.
+> Coach Conahan has been a part of the MiraCosta Basketball family for sixteen years.
 First as a student-athlete, Conahan captained teams both his freshman year (24-7) and his sophomore year (20-10).
 These teams were coached by Coach Clete Adelman and finished 1st and 2nd respectively in the Pacific Coast Conference.
 In his freshman year in 1998 the Spartans were one game away from competing in the Final 8 of the state tournament.

-After his time at MiraCosta, Conahan transferred to UCSD where he played for the Tritons before beginning his coaching career.
+> After his time at MiraCosta, Conahan transferred to UCSD where he played for the Tritons before beginning his coaching career.
 At UCSD, Coach Conahan graduated with a BA in English Literature.
 He later continued his education at Azusa Pacific University, earning his Masters of Science in Physical Education.

-In 2013 Conahan guided the Spartans to a conference championship with a 10-2 record in Pacific Coast Conference competition.
+> In 2013 Conahan guided the Spartans to a conference championship with a 10-2 record in Pacific Coast Conference competition.
 Five Spartan student-athletes off this team received all-conference honors.